-As an example, government data shows that the average public wait for a knee reconstruction is 77 days and can be more than 300 days in a public hospital.1 In a private hospital, you can generally get treated much sooner.
+As an example, government data shows that the average public wait for orthopaedic surgery is 76 days and can be more than 300 days in a public hospital.1 In a private hospital, you can generally get treated much sooner.

 While insurance could shorten the wait for some services, it’s important to know that waiting times vary according to clinical urgency, so having cover may not always be beneficial in this sense.